schwarzkopfb/sse-broadcast/API.md

 If supplied then data is the value of the message's `data` field.
 Buffers are converted to strings with `utf8` encoding.
 If data is not a string then `JSON.stringify()` is used to serialize it.
-Note that you can set the message's `data` field by providing an options object.
+Note that you can set the message's `data` field by providing an options object instead.

 #### callback